Peter Luisi: Television career

 Together with comedians Dominic Deville and Patrick Karpiczenko, Luisi developed the late-night comedy show Deville Late Night, which aired on SRF 1 from 2016.
 Luisi also worked on the show for several years as a producer and writer.
 Other television formats realized by Luisi's Spotlight Media were the sketch show Twist – die Sketchcomedy (2013) and the crime comedy miniseries Advent, Advent (2020).

 Awards (selection)

-Luisi's films are screened at film festivals around the world.
-As of 2024, he has received a total of 55 awards and 16 nominations.
+Luisi's films have received numerous awards and nominations at international film festivals.